-There are no studies of pregnant women taking the drug being used in this study.
+As mentioned above, there are no studies of pregnant women taking the drug being used in this study.
 If you are pregnant, you are not eligible to be in this study.

-If you can get pregnant and are engaging in sexual activity that could lead to pregnancy, you must agree to use a form of contraception (condoms with or without a spermicidal agent and a diaphragm or cervical cap with spermicide; or an IUD; or hormone-based contraceptive) during the trial.
+If you can get pregnant and are engaging in sexual activity that could lead to pregnancy, you must agree to use a form of contraception (an IUD or hormone-based contraceptive) during the trial.
 If you stop being in the study during or right after the first part of the study, which is the part where you take the pills only, then you have to be on contraception for 30 days after taking your last pill.
 If you stay in the study and get injections, then you have to be on contraception for one year after your last shot.